Australia rolls the fluffy dice on stalling autos sector

-But Harrington is one of a savvy breed of engineering firms that saw the writing on the wall long before General Motors (GM.N) announced last week it would follow Ford Motor Co (F.N), Mitsubishi Motors (7211.T) and Nissan Motor (7201.T) in halting manufacturing in Australia.
+But Harrington is one of a savvy breed of engineering firms that saw the writing on the wall long before General Motors announced last week it would follow Ford Motor Co, Mitsubishi Motors and Nissan Motor in halting manufacturing in Australia.

 Similar diversification by Harrington’s peers and solid growth in the aftermarket sector - supplying anything from fluffy dice to racing stripes - suggest fears that the collapse of the auto industry will trigger economic Armageddon are overplayed.